sci-f/apps/_posts/tutorials/2017-09-21-getting-started.md

  - `%appinstall` corresponds to executing commands within the folder to install the application.
 These commands would previously belong in %post, but are now attributable to the application.
+ - `%appfiles` will add files relevant to the app's base.
+The folders `bin` and `lib` are provided, along with `scif` for runscript. help, labels, and environment.
  - `%apphelp` is written as a file called runscript.help in the application's metadata folder, where the Singularity software knows where to find it.
 If no help section is provided, the software simply will alert the user and show the files provided for inspection.